thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+02/21/21 Version 50 of the dataset.
+Dailies have been added for 2/20, 2/19 and 2/18.
+New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
+Note that this is just for illustration and will not download and process the whole dataset for you.

 02/18/21 Daily data (under the /dailies/ folder) has been added for 2/17 and 2/16, note that some tweets will bleed into the following day due to different timezones captured.

 02/16/21 Daily data (under the /dailies/ folder) has been added for 2/15 and 2/14, note that some tweets will bleed into the following day due to different timezones captured.

 02/14/21 Version 49 of the dataset.
 Dailies have been added for 2/13, 2/12 and 2/11.
 New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
 Note that this is just for illustration and will not download and process the whole dataset for you.

-02/11/21 Daily data (under the /dailies/ folder) has been added for 2/10 and 2/09, note that some tweets will bleed into the following day due to different timezones captured.

-02/09/21 Daily data (under the /dailies/ folder) has been added for 2/08 and 2/07, note that some tweets will bleed into the following day due to different timezones captured.

-02/07/21 Version 48 of the dataset.
-Dailies have been added for 2/6, 2/5 and 2/4.
-New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
-Note that this is just for illustration and will not download and process the whole dataset for you.

-02/04/21 Daily data (under the /dailies/ folder) has been added for 2/03 and 2/02, note that some tweets will bleed into the following day due to different timezones captured.

-02/02/21 Daily data (under the /dailies/ folder) has been added for 2/01 and 1/31, note that some tweets will bleed into the following day due to different timezones captured.

-01/31/21 Version 47 of the dataset.
-Dailies have been added for 1/30, 1/29 and 1/28.
-New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
-Note that this is just for illustration and will not download and process the whole dataset for you.

-01/29/21 Daily data (under the /dailies/ folder) has been added for 1/27, 1/26, 1/25 and 1/24, note that some tweets will bleed into the following day due to different timezones captured.

-01/24/21 Version 46 of the dataset.
-Dailies have been added for 1/23, 1/22 and 1/21.
-New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
-Note that this is just for illustration and will not download and process the whole dataset for you.

-01/21/21 Daily data (under the /dailies/ folder) has been added for 1/20 and 1/19, note that some tweets will bleed into the following day due to different timezones captured.

-01/19/21 Daily data (under the /dailies/ folder) has been added for 1/18 and 1/17, note that some tweets will bleed into the following day due to different timezones captured.

-01/17/21 Version 45 of the dataset.
-Back on track!
-Dailies have been added for 1/16, 1/15 and 1/14.

-01/14/21 Daily data (under the /dailies/ folder) has been added for 1/13 and 1/12, note that some tweets will bleed into the following day due to different timezones captured.

-01/12/21 Daily data (under the /dailies/ folder) has been added for 1/11 and 1/10, note that some tweets will bleed into the following day due to different timezones captured.

-01/10/21 Version 44 of the dataset.
-Sorry for the delay, CRON job didn't run properly yesterday.
-Dailies have been added for 1/09/, 1/08 and 1/07.

 # Covid-19 Twitter chatter dataset for scientific use